FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 ### Creating the OAuth callback
 Once the user has entered their username and password, the FusionAuth server will check their credentials and redirect them to your Node app's OAuth callback endpoint with an authorization code.
 Your app will use that code and the PKCE verifier generated in the previous step to request a [long-lived access token](https://fusionauth.io/docs/v1/tech/oauth/tokens).

-Adding the PKCE verifier adds another layer of security by proving that the same user who generated the login link is now requesting an access token.
+Again, adding PKCE adds another layer of security by proving that the entity which sent the challenge is now requesting an access token.
 Your Node app will store the access token returned by FusionAuth in session storage and redirect the user to the Gatsby profile page we'll create in the next step.

 Create a new route called `oauth-callback.js` and add the following: